The Mereon Sound Meditation Study Report

 Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything. —Plato

 Humans have been making music for over 30,000 years, using bones, stones and wood as instruments to create sounds that would induce a natural state of harmony.
-This and the well known medical facts about how sound impacts our physical, emotional, mental and spiritual realities, improving or eroding the sense of well-being were the catalyst for this investigation.
+It is medically well known how sound impacts us physically, emotionally, and mentally, improving or eroding the sense of well-being.
+These facts were the catalyst for our 30-day investigation with 100 individuals from 12 countries participating.
+Anecdotal data found a significant effect in this meditational study.

 An announcement was made via email and on social media in October 2018, inviting individuals to participate in the Mereon Sound Meditation study, a Phase I and Phase II experiments using a pure sine wave, a specific frequency, derived from the Mereon Matrix.
 Our previous research showed the patterning generated by this frequency was identical to the symmetry and patterning found when we cymatically imaged the stethoscopic sounds of the human heart, shown in images a) - f) to the right; and the sonification of an electroencephalogram, images g) - l).